trambarhq/relaks-media-capture-example/README.md

 At first glance the loop above might seem disconcerting.
 It seems like a newbie mistake to wait for change to occur in a loop.
 Due to JavaScript's single-threaded nature, such a loop would cause the browser to lock up in synchronous code.
 We're dealing with asynchronous code here, however.
 The loop is perfectly okay.
 Code execution will jump to somewhere else while we wait for a change.

-The usefulness of the loop would be more apparent if we imagine that other actions will take place after we've captured the video.
+The usefulness of the loop would be more apparent if we imagine that other actions will occur after we've captured the video.
 Suppose we want to upload the video to the server.
 We would handle that in the following manner:

 ```javascript
     do {